Equilibrium measures for some partially hyperbolic systems: Basic properties of reference measures

 \subsubsection{Correct growth rate}

 At this point we have enough machinery developed to prove that the leafwise partition sums have the same growth rate as the overall partition sums so that we can use the former to compute the topological pressure in \eqref{eqn:pressure}.
-This is not yet quite enough to conclude Proposition \ref{prop:uniform}, but is an important step along the way. \begin{lemma} For every $x\in \Lambda$, $r_1 \in (0,\eps)$, and $r_2 \in (0,\tau/3]$, we have
+This is not yet quite enough to conclude Proposition \ref{prop:uniform}, but is an important step along the way.*\blfootnote{ The published version of this paper contains an error in the proof of Lemma \ref{lem:P-on-W} (an incorrect deduction involving lim sup and lim inf using Lemma \ref{lem:spansep}).
+We are grateful to Xue Liu for bringing this issue to our attention.
+The lemma remains correct as stated in the published paper, and the proof presented here corrects the problem.}